-Adaptors are written as other services in the xml
+Adaptors are configured and started like other services in the xml since FW4SPL 12.0.0.

 Data file migration

 Contents

 - Data file migration

 - Overview

 - Definitions

 - Data Version

 - Context version

 - Migration

 - Graph

 - Structure

 - Usage

 The data migration system consists on converting the data to another version.
 It allows us to adapt any version of data to any version of software, and thus ensuring compatibility between data and software independently of their version.